Shakira Baker

-Shakira Baker (born 4 January 1992) is a New Zealand rugby union player.
-She has represented New Zealand in both the fifteens and sevens rugby.
+Shakira Baker (born 4 January 1992) is a New Zealand rugby union & rugby league player.
+She has represented New Zealand in both the fifteens and sevens rugby, plus New Zealand.

 Rugby career

 2011

 Baker made her provincial debut at 16 for Wellington before making her test debut for the Black Ferns in 2011 against England.

 2012

 Baker was one of the 800 young women who attended the “Gold for Gold” Sevens trials in 2012 organized to identify talent with the potential to represent New Zealand in the Sevens competition at the Rio Olympics.
 At the trial she attended she was put through various fitness, rugby skills and character assessment activities.
 She was one of the most promising 30 who then attended a camp at Waiouru.
 This led to Baker playing both for the Sevens team as well as the Fifteen a side Black Ferns.

 2013

 In 2013 during a routine medical exam an electrocardiogram led to the discovery that she had a rare disorder of the heart's electrical system called Long QT syndrome which can lead to dangerous heart rhythms, fainting and sudden cardiac arrest.
 In her case it can be triggered by physical activity.
 She was treated first with a sympathectomy, where the nerve that controls the heart rate was burned in order to prevent it going over a certain rate, before key-hole surgery was used to cut the nerve supply to her heart.
 As a result, she missed most of the 2013 rugby season.
 Despite the success of the treatment it is necessary to have a defibrillator close by whenever she plays.
 Her first game back for the Sevens was at Dubai at the end of 2013.